maptv/decalendar/docs/decalendar.md

 | Month      | `1999+B+31.500-3` | `2000+0+00.200+4` |
 | Week       | `1999+51+5.500-3` | `2000+00+6.200+4` |

-In the example above, the month in Tokyo is January (`0`) and the month in Mexico City is December (`B`).
-The "day of the week" format always starts the year with week zero, but the year can start on day of the week.
+In the table above, the month in Tokyo is January (`0`) and the month in Mexico City is December (`B`).
+The "day of the week" format always starts the year with week zero, but the year can start on any day of the week.
 The example above shows that the year 2000 starts on a Saturday (`6`).

 The three formats shown above are essentially zero-based versions of [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Ordinal_dates) international standard date formats.
 `Decalendar` also permits the use of a timestamp format based on fractional years.
 The timestamp in Mexico City from the table above would be `1999.99863` in fractional years.
 The interpretation of this number could be that the year 1999 is 99.863% complete.
 In the table, the main format is day-based format. below summarizes below. analogous to combined date and time expressions described by the .
 There are three ISO 8601 date formats that can be combined with the ISO 8601 time format to create 3 different timestamp formats.
 The list below summarizes the